-4.1 CHS will comply with the Rent Standard (April 2020) and increase actual rents for both social rents and gross affordable rents each April by no more than CPI+1% annually.
-This approach is suspended in 2023-24 only due to the regulator's one-year rent cap.

-4.2 Social rents (excluding service charges) for existing tenancies will change by CPI+1% so long as this remains below the 105% or 110% Formula rent for the home.
+- 4.1 CHS will comply with the Rent Standard (April 2020) and increase actual rents for both social rents and gross affordable rents each April by no more than CPI+1% annually. - 4.2 Social rents (excluding service charges) for existing tenancies will change by CPI+1% so long as this remains below the 105% or 110% Formula rent for the home.
 Where the existing rent exceeds the (105% or 110%) formula the rent will only increase each year by CPI rather than CPI+1% until the rent is brought back into line with the formula or until it is relet, in which case it will be set at the 105% or 110% Formula Rent.
-In 2023-24 many actual rents remain below the formula rent; this gap will only be closed by re-letting a social rent home at the formula rent.

-4.3 Affordable rent (including service charges) - annual increases will be limited to CPI+1% (except in 2023-24).
+In 2024-25 many actual CHS rents remain below the formula rent; this gap will only be closed by re-letting a social rent home at the formula rent. - 4.3 Affordable rent (including service charges) annual increases will be limited to CPI+1%.
 While the Rent Standard requires the gross rent for new tenants to be limited to 80% of market rent, CHS aims to ensure that the gross rent (including service charges) does not persistently exceed 80% of the market rent for any existing tenancy, while recognising that market rents and service charges may fluctuate from one year to the next.
 CHS checks the market rent levels for all Affordable Rent schemes annually in advance of the rent review process to monitor where the gross rent (including service charges) may exceed 80% of market rent.
 Such reviews are carried out by external valuers using a method recognised by the Royal Institution of Chartered Surveyors.
 We instruct local valuers to assess these market rents for each new scheme to ensure new tenancies do not exceed 80% market rents.
 These initial valuations are based on the specific design and location of the scheme.
-A database is kept for annual comparison to support any decision to cap the gross rent at 80% of market rent rather than the LHA rate.

-4.4 It is likely that in some years the revised gross rent for existing tenants, having been increased will exceed the LHA or 80% market rent - either due to the LHA not keeping pace with CPI+1% or reductions in market rent values.
+A database is kept for annual comparison to support any decision to cap the gross rent at 80% of market rent rather than the LHA rate. - 4.4 It is likely that in some years the revised gross rent for existing tenants, having been increased will exceed the LHA or 80% market rent either due to the LHA not keeping pace with CPI+1% or reductions in market rent values.
 Conversely, the LHA/80% market rate in one year may increase by more than CPI+1%.
-CHS will need to cap these gross rents at

-80% of market rent for re-lets in any case; however it will also monitor the impact of such discrepancies compared with LHA rates annually for existing tenancies.
+CHS must cap these gross rents at 80% of market rent for re-lets in any case; however it will also monitor the impact of such discrepancies compared with LHA rates annually for existing tenancies.
 Financial constraints may prevent consideration of a freeze or reduction in the basic rent however where possible CHS will restrict the rate of increase to below CPI+1% for those homes where the discrepancy becomes significant (usually a variance of more than 5% above the LHA level).
 Any adjustment would only be made each April in the normal rent review cycle.